This degree is only available to Australian students

 A UniSA Online Construction Management degree can help you pursue the following careers:

-oversee and allocate resources for construction projects; work with architects and engineers to check plans and blueprints; manage timetables; determine material and labor costs; and liaise with and hire subcontractors and workers.
+Construction manager: oversee and allocate resources for construction projects; work with architects and engineers to check plans and blueprints; manage timetables; determine material and labour costs, and liaise with and hire subcontractors and workers.

-oversee all construction activities that take place on a worksite; and supervise contractors and staff while maintaining a safe and secure work environment by adhering to, and enforcing safety codes.
+Construction superviser: oversee all construction activities that take place on a worksite, and supervise contractors and staff while maintaining a safe and secure work environment by adhering to, and enforcing safety codes.

-compile cost estimates based on variables such as labour, materials and equipment; work out project costs and create budgets; and analyse different quotes from sub-contractors and suppliers.
+Estimator: compile cost estimates based on variables such as labour, materials and equipment; work out project costs and create budgets, and analyse different quotes from sub-contractors and suppliers.

-develop plans on construction projects so the project is completed safely, on time and within budget; think critically; work with managers and engineers to discuss progress and address issues that arise; and organise the stages of construction development.
+Construction planner: develop plans on construction projects so the project is completed safely, on time and within budget; work with managers and engineers to discuss progress and address issues that arise, and organise the stages of construction development.

-manage all costs relating to building and civil engineering projects, from initial calculations to final figures; seek to minimise the costs of a project and enhance value for money; and achieve required standards and quality.
+Quantity surveyor: manage all costs relating to building and civil engineering projects, from initial calculations to final figures; seek to minimise the costs of a project and enhance value for money, and achieve required standards and quality.